 As with any home improvement project, ensure you read the instructions that come with your flooring materials thoroughly before beginning your installation.

 STEP 1 – HOW TO PREP YOUR SUBFLOOR

-For best results, laminate flooring should be installed over a wood or concrete subfloor.
-Before you begin your laminate floor installation, it’s important to ensure that your subfloor is clean, solid, and flat.
+For best results, install laminate flooring over a wood or concrete subfloor.
+Before you begin your installation, it’s important to ensure that your subfloor is clean, solid, and flat.
 So, before you start laying your floor be sure to:

 - Remove any existing flooring

 - Thoroughly vacuum the subfloor and rid it of all debris